luantty2/pheromone_keyboard/readme.md

 __It's important to right click on your command row, and select 'Binary offset' in the pop up window, and click 'apply to all'.__

+The rotary encoder is able to handle up to 26 different sliders with default keymap, and 78 different sliders with photographer keymap.

+#### Default keymap

-The rotary encoder is able to handle up to 26 different sliders in lightroom, to do that, click any alpha key then rotate encoder, you should see a new row appear, assign it to any command you want, for example: press 'E' and assign command to 'Basic Tone -> Exposure'.
+With default keymap, simply tap any alpha key then rotate encoder, you should see a new row appear, assign it to any command you want, for example: press 'E' and assign command to 'Basic Tone -> Exposure'.

+#### Photographer keymap

+With photographer keymap, besides tap alpha key once, you're also allowed to tap it twice or 3 times, it will give different cc numbers according to your tapping times, with which you can handle up to 78 cc numbers.
+The assignment is the same as default keymap.
+With this keymap you have

+#### Writer keymap

+Writer keymap does not support using rotary encoder to output midi signals.

 <!-- ![PHOTO](https://i.imgur.com/EVTehiw.png) -->
 <img src="https://i.imgur.com/EVTehiw.png" width="500">